TanStack/router/docs/framework/react/guide/deferred-data-loading.md

 The following is a high-level overview of how deferred data streaming works with TanStack Router:

 - Server
-  - Promises wrapped in `defer()` are marked and tracked as they are returned from route loaders
+  - Promises are marked and tracked as they are returned from route loaders
   - All loaders resolve and any deferred promises are serialized and embedded into the html
   - The route begins to render
   - Deferred promises rendered with the `<Await>` component trigger suspense boundaries, allowing the server to stream html up to that point